OpenEvalProject/evals/manuscripts/elife-60185/v2/manuscript.md

 The following simulations occurred across four levels of between-subject SSRT variance (85 ms, 25 ms, 5 ms, and 0 ms).
 These values were compared to the 20 simple stopping datasets in a recent large-scale stopping study (Bissett et al., 2021) by computing an SSRT with replacement for each subject in the 20 conditions and finding the standard deviation of SSRTs across subjects within each condition.
 Negative SSD trials were excluded as they are not present in the ABCD task, and conditions using the Mechanical Turk data were subset to the same subjects who passed the qualitative checks applied in Bissett et al., 2021.
 The 20 conditions had a mean between-subject SD of SSRT = 43 ms with a range of 28 ms–85 ms.

 As discussed in the main text, we do not have a trustworthy estimate of individual-subject SSRT, and therefore, we do not have a trustworthy estimate of between-subject variability in SSRT.
 We chose these values to capture a range that varied from values that largely preserved SSRT as an individual difference metric (SD = 85 ms) down to the limit of no variability such that any preservation of individual differences is driven by differences in go RT and SSD.
 We simulated 8,207 theoretical individuals.
 For each simulated individual, a theoretical go RT and SSRT were independently sampled from the normal distributions described above, with resampling until both values were greater than 60 ms (i.e., at least 10 ms greater than the models’ nondecision time of 50 ms).
-These were paired with a unique subject’s SSD distribution and converted into drift rates (𝜇) using the following formula:μ=threshold/({ssrtorrt}−nondecisiontime)where the threshold was set to 100 and the nondecision time to 50 ms.
+These were paired with a unique subject’s SSD distribution and converted into drift rates (𝜇) using the following formula:

+$$
+\mu=threshold/({ssrtorrt}−nondecisiontime)
+$$

+where the threshold was set to 100 and the nondecision time to 50 ms.

 Each theoretical subject’s drift rates were then inserted as parameters to the four competing models, and two sets of simulations occurred.
 First, a fixed-SSD approach was applied, with 2,500 trials being simulated for each SSD in the range of 0 ms–500 ms, with 50 ms steps, inclusive.
 Second, a traditional one up one down tracking algorithm (Levitt, 1971) was applied, with 25,000 stop trials being simulated.
 In the staircase approach, the initial SSD was 50 ms to match the initial SSD in the ABCD dataset, but the maximum SSD was 500 ms, which is different from the max of 900 ms in the ABCD dataset.
 In both cases, 5,000 go trials were simulated.

 Using the fixed-SSD simulations, SSRT was computed at each SSD between 0 and 500 for each subject and each generating model, using the integration with replacement method, following the recommendations of Verbruggen et al., 2019.
 In addition, SSRT was recomputed at each SSD while using each alternative model to generate different underlying distributions for the go process on stop trials (this must be done at the SSD level because the alternative models predict different underlying distributions at different SSDs).
 For the two models with slowed drift rates, 5,000 go RTs were generated for each SSD.
 For the guessing model, the original go RTs were augmented with a number of sampled guess RTs such that the proportion of guesses to non-guesses matched that found in the second formula.
 For example, if the proportion of guesses at a given SSD was found to be 75%, then 15,000 guess RTs would be sampled to combine with the original 5,000 go RTs, creating an RT distribution of which 75% were guesses.
 These methods allowed us to compare SSRT estimates across different generating models while always making the assumption of context independence.

 First, SSRT was computed on the whole of each simulated individual’s fixed-SSD data.
-Second, for each simulated subjects, we sampled an SSD distribution from a real ABCD subject without replacement, and we estimated a simulated mean SSRT by calculating a weighted sum of SSRTs across SSDs:SSRT=∑SSD=0SSDmaxPSSD∗SSRTSSD
+Second, for each simulated subjects, we sampled an SSD distribution from a real ABCD subject without replacement, and we estimated a simulated mean SSRT by calculating a weighted sum of SSRTs across SSDs:

+$$
+SSRT=\sumSSD=0SSD_{max}P_{SSD}∗SSRT_{SSD}
+$$

 Third, an SSRT was computed on the individual’s tracking-based simulation data.
 Rank correlations between alternative models and the standard independent race model using the same SSRT method were compared to describe the minimum and mean rank correlations within the text.